Rule Change: Completed

 Technical working group

-A technical working group is helping to inform the AEMC’s assessment of this rule change request.
-The group comprises experts from generators, network businesses, retailers, consumer groups and AEMO.
+A technical working group helped to inform the AEMC’s assessment of this rule change request.
+The group comprised experts from generators, network businesses, retailers, consumer groups and AEMO.

 On 21 June 2018 the Commission initiated its assessment of the proposed rule with the publication of a consultation paper for stakeholder comment.
 Twenty-five submissions were received.
 All public submissions can be found below.

 On 4 October 2018 the Commission extended the period of time to make the draft determination to 31 January 2019.
 The Commission considered that this extension was necessary due to the complexity and cost implications of the issues considered, and to allow time for other key inputs to the request to be received.